troaphy/troaphy/README.md

-- 👋 Hi, I’m @troaphy
+- 👋 Hi, I’m Vince - better known as @troaphy
 - 👀 I’m interested in reading, coding, and security.
 - 🌱 I’m currently learning more about how coding works and more about security protocols.
 - 💞️ I’m looking to collaborate on nothing at the moment.
 I prefer to work by myself.
-- 📫 How to reach me - @armroots on twitter
+- 📫 How to reach me - troaphy@icloud.com

 <!---
 troaphy/troaphy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.